simoncthompson/simoncthompson-com/_posts/2021-03-29-rails-amazon-s3-setup.md

 Most of the resources I found were either overly complicated, or skipped over crucial elements, or both.

-So I decided to write a simple guide to getting S3 set up in your Rails app.
+So I decided to write a simple, step-by-step guide to getting S3 set up in your Rails app.
 I hope you find it helpful!

 ## Setup the Amazon S3 bucket, user, and policy